Scionax/improve-the-world/Storytelling/Artifact Template.md

 The artifact template is a single markup file with specific heading requirements as part of the specification.
 Some primary headers also have secondary headers.

 The designated headers within the template are as follows:
-* ArtifactID: A Global Unique Identifier that identifies the artifact within the globally shared library of artifacts.
-* Build Instructions: An original text instruction preparing it for AI generation.
-AI should only read this text, never overwrite it.
 * Appearance: A text description of the artifact's appearance and condition.
 	* Original Appearance: A secondary header that describes the artifact's original appearance, if different than the current appearance.
 * Function: Describes the artifact's function and mechanics.